googleapis/google-cloud-java/java-monitoring-dashboards/README.md

 You'll need to obtain the `google-cloud-monitoring-dashboards` library.
 See the [Quickstart](#quickstart) section to add `google-cloud-monitoring-dashboards` as a dependency in your code.

+## About Google Cloud Monitoring Dashboards

+[Google Cloud Monitoring Dashboards][product-docs] are one way for you to view and analyze metric data.
+The Cloud Console provides predefined dashboards that require no setup or configuration.
+You can also define custom dashboards.
+With custom dashboards, you have complete control over the charts that are displayed and their configuration.

+See the [Google Cloud Monitoring Dashboards client library docs][javadocs] to learn how to use this Google Cloud Monitoring Dashboards Client Library.

 ## Troubleshooting